SNAs and Covenants

-We generally provide funding for an SNA site assessment by an appropriately skilled person.
-Appendix 3 of the RPS sets out four criteria to be used to determine ecological significance under Section 6(c) of the RMA (1991).
+An SNA site assessment is done by an appropriately skilled person.
+Appendix 3 of the Canterbury Regional Policy Statement (RPS), and EIP-SCHED1 of the Proposed Selwyn District Plan sets out four criteria to be used to determine ecological significance under Section 6(c) of the RMA (1991).
 According to the guidelines, a site is considered to be ‘significant’ if it meets one (or more) of the four criteria below.

 - Diversity and Pattern

 Te Waihora / Lake Ellesmere

 We provide advice, support and funding though the Selwyn Natural Environment Fund (SNEF) to assist landholders with protection and management of their significant indigenous biodiversity, and SNAs are given top priority for funding.
 As at April 2020, 73 Selwyn sites covering many different habitats (dryland, wetland, forest remnants) have been confirmed as SNAs.

 There are a number of ways private landowners can legally safeguard ecologically important areas on their land; placing a covenant on the land is one such option.

 Landowners can enter into a covenant with the Department of Conservation, Queen Elizabeth II National Trust and some local authorities.
 A covenant is a legal agreement between the landholder and the covenanting agency about how the area’s natural values will be protected (e.g., where fencing is needed and whether public access will be allowed).
 The landowner still retains ownership and the covenant is registered against the title, usually in perpetuity and is binding on future owners.